saanvijay/llmchatbot/README.md

 ![RAG-test](./src/images/RAG-test.png)

 # Voice support
-Click on 'mike' icon and talk, your voice will be converted into words and Click on Send.
+Click on 'mic' icon and talk, your voice will be converted into words and Click on Send.
 Once the LLM responds, you can click on 'Speaker' icon to listen

 # Clear context
   Click on delete icon